 DigiCert says it will also support QuoVadis' plans to expand its technology footprint with an emphasis on migrating PKI services to data centers in the Netherlands and Switzerland to provide customers with enhanced privacy and data protection services.

 DigiCert will also integrate QuoVadis PrimoSign and other signing platforms to offer data integrity management for electronic records, as well as other digital signature technologies.

-Additional QuoVadis data centre assets remain subject to approval of the Regulatory Authority of Bermuda and are expected to transfer to DigiCert in the near future.
+Additional QuoVadis data center assets remain subject to approval of the Regulatory Authority of Bermuda and are expected to transfer to DigiCert in the near future.

-WISeKey will provide transition services to DigiCert for QuoVadis data centre assets.
+WISeKey will provide transition services to DigiCert for QuoVadis data center assets.